Menu Close

 President

 Amy Hunter is a summa cum laude graduate of Trinity College in Washington, D.C., with a degree in Public Affairs.
-Her 20-year career in state government relations included positions in the Idaho State Legislature, a national organization of state legislators, and Stateside Associates, a government relations consulting firm specializing in 50-state issues management, where she was a principal and senior vice president.
+Her 20-year career in state government relations included positions in the Idaho State Legislature, a national organization of state legislators, and a government relations consulting firm specializing in 50-state issues management, where she was a principal and senior vice president.
+Amy is now a self-employed tutor and parent consultant/advocate.
+She chairs the Fauquier County Special Education Advisory Committee (SEAC) and is the Region 4 Parent Representative to the Virginia State SEAC, where she is a member of the Executive Committee and chairs the Policy and Regulation Subcommittee.

 Kelly Jo Robson*